 The jury award, handed up Thursday in Ebaugh v.
 Ethicon, was composed of $7.1 million in compensatory damages and $50 million in punitive damages.

-According to a review of The Legal’s archives, the verdict is a record award for the pelvic mesh program in Philadelphia, which has seen several multimillion-dollar verdicts since the first pelvic-mesh-related case was tried in late 2015.
+According to a review by The Legal Intelligencer, a Law.com affiliate, the verdict is a record award for the pelvic mesh program in Philadelphia, which has seen several multimillion-dollar verdicts since the first pelvic-mesh-related case was tried in late 2015.
 The verdict is more than twice the second-largest award out of the program, a $20 million verdict a jury handed up in May.

 The case was tried by Kline & Specter attorneys Kila Baldwin, Tracie Palmer and Elia Robertson.